Home-Based Palliative Care for Restored Hope and Dignity

 Who we are

-We are a collaborative team of nurses, doctors, social workers, dieticians, physiotherapists, and occupational therapists who address patients’ needs through home-based medical care.
+We are a collaborative team of health professionals who address patients’ needs through, patient centred, high quality home-based medical and nursing care.

-We are a SARS registered Public Benefit Organisation
+We are registered with SARS as a Public Benefit Organisation

 NPC 2018/639868/08 NPO 220-962

-We prevent and relieve suffering through early identification, assessment, and treatment of pain and other problems associated with life-limiting illnesses.
-Our home-based care involves visits by health professionas based on patient and family need.
+We prevent and relieve suffering through early identification, assessment, and treatment of pain and other problems (physical, spitritual and psychosocial) associated with life-limiting illnesses.
+Our home-based care involves visits by health professionals based on patient and family need.

-The extra layer of support does not replace the treating doctor and we collaborate with nursing agencies or home-based carers, pastors, and other health professionals, with the patient (and their family) being at the head of the team.
+We collaborate with nursing agencies or home-based carers, pastors, and other health professionals, with the patient (and their family) being at the head of the team.
+We advocate for and provide education about palliative care to healthcare workers, families and the wider community..

 Our admission criteria include: